ajinshanid/amazon-sales-analytics-pipeline/README.md

   - **FACT_SALES** – Core metrics such as Units Sold, Unit Price, Revenue, Cost, and Profit.
 - Used **MD5 hashing** to generate consistent surrogate keys for dimension joins.

-`- Used MD5 hashing to generate consistent surrogate keys for dimension joins.

 ```sql
 CREATE OR REPLACE TABLE FACT_SALES AS
 SELECT